Adaptive Approximate Policy Iteration

-\textbf{Undiscounted MDPs.} Most no-regret algorithms for infinite-horizon undiscounted MDPs are model-based, and only applicable to tabular representations \cite{bartlett09regal,jaksch2010near,ouyang2017learning, fruit2018efficient,jian2019exploration,talebi2018variance}.
-For a weakly-communicating MDP with $X$ states, $A$ actions, and diameter $D$, these algorithms achieve the minimax lower bound of $\cO(\sqrt{DXAT})$ \cite{jaksch2010near} with high probability up to constant factors (typically $\sqrt{DX}$).
-The downside of model-based algorithms is that they are memory intensive in large-scale MDPs, as they require $X^2A$ storage, and as well as being difficult to extend to continuous-valued states.

-In the model-free tabular setting, \citet{wei2019modelfree} show that optimistic Q-learning achieves $\cO(\text{sp}(V_*)(XA)^{1/3}T^{2/3})$ regret in weakly-communicating MDPs, where $\text{sp}(V_*)$ is the span of the optimal state-value function (upper bounded by the diameter $D$).
-In the case of uniformly ergodic MDPs, they show a bound of $\cO(\sqrt{\tmix^3 \rho A T})$ on expected regret, where $\tmix$ is the mixing time and $\rho$ is the stationary distribution mismatch coefficient.
+\textbf{Related work.} Most no-regret algorithms for infinite-horizon undiscounted MDPs are model-based, and only applicable to tabular representations \citep{bartlett09regal,jaksch2010near,ouyang2017learning, fruit2018efficient,jian2019exploration,talebi2018variance}.
+In the model-free tabular setting, \cite{wei2019modelfree} show optimistic Q-learning achieves $O(\text{sp}(V_*)(XA)^{1/3}T^{2/3})$ regret in weakly-communicating MDPs, where $\text{sp}(V_*)$ is the span of the optimal state-value function, $X,A$ are the size of state and action spaces.
+In the case of uniformly ergodic MDPs, they show a bound of $O(\sqrt{\tmix^3 \rho A T})$ on the \emph{expected regret}, where $\tmix$ is the mixing time and $\rho$ is the stationary distribution mismatch coefficient.
+In the model-free setting with function approximation, \cite{lazic2019politex} achieve $O(d^{1/2}T^{3/4})$ regret in ergodic MDPs.

-In the model-free setting with function approximation, the {\textsc POLITEX} algorithm \cite{lazic2019politex}, a variant of API, achieves $\cO(d^{1/2}T^{3/4})$ regret in ergodic MDPs, under the assumption that policy evaluation error scales as $\tau^{1/2}$ after $\tau$ transitions.
 Here $d$ is the size of the compressed state-action space ($XA$ for tabular representation, number of features for linear $Q$-functions).

-\textbf{Episodic MDPs.} In episodic MDPs with horizon $H$, \citet{jin2018q} show an $\cO(\sqrt{H^3XAT})$ regret bound for Q-learning with UCB exploration with tabular representation.
-With function approximation, \citet{yang2019reinforcement,jin2019provably, cai2019provably} show an $\cO(\sqrt{d^3H^3T})$ regret bound for an optimistic version of least-squares value iteration in MDPs by assuming special linear MDP.
-Their algorithms heavily exploit the linear MDP structure that is hard to be satisfied in practice.
-The RLSVI algorithm \cite{osband16} performs exploration in the value function parameter space, and therefore can be applied with function approximation, though its worse-case regret bound of $\cO(\sqrt{H^5X^3AT})$ holds only in the tabular setting \citep{russo2019worst}.
-In the infinite-horizon discounted setting, single-trajectory regret makes less sense as an objective, and most theoretical results are focused on the sample complexity of exploration in the tabular case \citep{strehl2006pac,dong2019q}.
+In episodic MDPs with horizon $H$, \cite{jin2018q} show an $O(\sqrt{H^3XAT})$ regret bound for Q-learning with tabular representation.
+With linear function approximation, \cite{yang2019reinforcement,jin2019provably, cai2019provably} show an $O(\sqrt{d^3H^3T})$ regret bound for an optimistic version of least-squares value/policy iteration under linear MDPs assumption.
+The RLSVI algorithm \citep{osband16} performs exploration in the value function parameter space, and therefore can be applied with function approximation.
+Its worse-case regret bound of $O(\sqrt{H^5X^3AT})$ holds in the tabular setting \citep{russo2019worst} and $O(d^2\sqrt{H^4T})$ holds under the linear MDPs assumption \citep{zanette2020frequentist}.